Melania reveals that Barron Trump had coronavirus, too

 In a statement posted to the White House web site, first lady Melania Trump said her 14-year-old boy became infected along with her and President Trump.

-Mrs. Trump said that when the publicly disclosed positive tests came down early this month for her and President Trump “my mind went immediately to our son.”
+Mrs. Trump said her immediate concern was for her son when she and the president tested positive Oct.
+2.

+“To our great relief he tested negative, but again, as so many parents have thought over the past several months, I couldn’t help but think ‘what about tomorrow or the next day?’” she wrote.
 “My fear came true when he was tested again and it came up positive.
 Luckily he is a strong teenager and exhibited no symptoms.
-In one way I was glad the three of us went through this at the same time so we could take care of one another and spend time together,” Mrs. Trump said.
+In one way I was glad the three of us went through this at the same time so we could take care of one another and spend time together.”

-“He has since tested negative,” she concluded.
+Barron has since tested negative, said Mrs. Trump.

-In her statement, Mrs. Trump also described her symptoms and treatments and said she had become “even more grateful and in awe of caretakers and first responders everywhere.”
+The first lady said she was fortunate to have minimal symptoms but that the symptoms she experienced hit her all at once.

-She said that her own case came “with minimal symptoms, though they hit me all at once and it seemed to be a roller coaster of symptoms in the days after.
-I experienced body aches, a cough and headaches, and felt extremely tired most of the time.”
+“It seemed to be a roller coaster of symptoms in the days after.
+I experienced body aches, a cough and headaches, and felt extremely tired most of the time,” she said.

-Mrs. Trump also described her handling of the disease, which differed from her husband’s treatments.
+She thanked everyone who reached out with well wishes and prayers for her family.
+“You remain in ours as well,” she said.

-“I chose to go a more natural route in terms of medicine, opting more for vitamins and healthy food,” she said.
+Mr. Trump touts the experimental medicines he received that he describes as a veritable “cure.”
+But Mrs. Trump, who is more than 20 years younger than the president, said she went the “natural route” and treated the symptoms with vitamins and health food.

 Sign up for Daily Newsletters